ensolvers/ensolvers-cicd/lambda-at-edge/README.md

 Those functions are empty initially, but their names match the structure that will be described below for deploying them - we just need to use the same prefix

+## Testing
+For running tests in each folder, the script `test-suite.sh` can be used.
+It basically runs Jest on every subfolder.

+For instance `./test-suite.sh path-to-lambdas`

 ## Deployment
 Deploying the function can be accomplished by running `setup/deploy-suite.sh` providing the correct folder when the functions are located, the region and the prefix for the remote function names.